David Bednar (baseball): Pittsburgh Pirates

 On January 19, 2021, Bednar was traded to the Pittsburgh Pirates as part of a three-team trade that also sent Omar Cruz, Drake Fellows, Hudson Head and Endy Rodríguez to the Pirates, Joe Musgrove to the Padres and Joey Lucchesi to the New York Mets.
 In his first full season in the major leagues, Bednar was 3–1 with a 2.23 ERA and 77 strikeouts in 61 appearances.
 Bednar received a single vote in National League Rookie of the Year voting, tying him for eighth place with Vladimir Gutiérrez.

 Bednar began the 2022 season with a 2.63 ERA and 15 saves in 41 innings pitched, and was named to the MLB All-Star Game.

 After struggling to a 6.32 ERA in 50 games in 2024, Bednar was removed from the closer role on August 30, 2024.

 Bednar began the 2025 season with a 2.73 ERA and 12 saves in 292/3 innings pitched.
 Bednar was optioned to Triple-A during the first week of the season.
 For June, Bednar surrendered 1 unearned run over 10 innings (0.00 ERA) and struck out 16 batters, and was recognized as National League (NL) Reliever of the Month, his second career monthly award.

 New York Yankees

 On July 31, 2025, the Pirates traded Bednar to the New York Yankees in exchange for Rafael Flores, Edgleen Perez and Brian Sanchez.

 Personal life

+Bednar was born in Pittsburgh but raised in Mars, Pennsylvania.
 Bednar's younger brother, Will, is a pitcher in the San Francisco Giants organization.
-Bednar’s nickname, "The Renegade", is in homage to the Styx song of the same name; commonly used as a pump-up song for his hometown Pittsburgh Steelers, as well as a song used whenever he enters games.
-His Spanish nickname was given to him by his Yankees teammates during the 2025 season.
+Bednar’s nickname, "the Renegade", is in homage to the Styx song of the same name; commonly used as a pump-up song for his hometown Pittsburgh Steelers, as well as a song used whenever he enters games.
+His Spanish nickname "El Oso" was given to him by his Yankees teammates during the 2025 season.